 The ultimate justification of any new ACA literature is rooted in our Fifth Tradition: if the proposal would materially help adult children carry the message of recovery to those who still suffer, it should decidedly be considered — including balancing the proposal’s potential value against other demands on the fellowship’s resources.

 Upon completion, the Literature Evaluation subcommittee sends its written recommendations to the Literature Committee, and the author is invited to attend an evaluation discussion.
 If the Literature Committee votes to seek full development and Conference approval, the proposal will be forwarded to the WSO Board for conceptual approval.

+WSO also may, at its option, return an author’s copyright privileges if a proposal is not accepted for publication.

 Development

-Should the board approve an initial literature proposal, a development team will be assigned, and a final proposal and tentative production timetable will be established.
+Should the board approve an initial literature proposal, a development team will be assigned (with every effort to give a significant role to those who submitted the proposal), and a final proposal and tentative production timetable will be established.
 During development, the author team will give periodic progress reports to an assigned liaison from the Literature Committee.
 All development team members must sign non-disclosure agreements and copyright releases, and the content created will be the property of ACAWSO.

 In writing new literature, we strive to keep our message universal, welcoming, and practical.
 It should be rooted in our fellowship experience, not in unproven theory or esoteric concepts.